 State funding for a digital approach to youth work and youth information and counselling services are shared by the Regional State Administrative Agencies.
 The annual cost sum has been about one million euros in recent years.
 As mentioned online by the Agencies: “Regional State Administrative Agencies (AVIs) are responsible for the regional tasks of the Ministry of Education and Culture in the field of education, day care, libraries, sports and youth work.
 At the local level, these tasks are the responsibility of municipalities.”

-The National Youth Work and Youth Policy Programme 2020-2023 has selected ‘Coordinating ways to prevent child and youth grooming on social media’ as one of its main objectives.
-Towards this objective, the Ministry of Education and Culture is coordinating the actions of an inter-ministerial collaborative project which will be set up in co-operation with Ministry of the Interior, Ministry of Social Affairs and Health, Finnish National Agency for Education and NGOs.
+The National Youth Work and Youth Policy Programme 2020-2023 mentions ‘Coordinating ways to prevent child and youth grooming on social media’ as one of its main objectives of the youth policy.
+Towards this objective, the the Ministry of Education and Culture is coordinating the actions of an inter-ministerial collaborative project which will be set up in co-operation with the Ministry of the Interior, Ministry of Social Affairs and Health, Finnish National Agency for Education and NGOs.
 Results of this collaboration will be reported in forthcoming years.
 However, at the same time, it can be said that the way in which the Finnish policy approached is not by raising awareness of the risks as such, but rather by strengthening all the positive media skills of young people.